ddiLab/SageEdu/camera/setup.md

 <h2>Finding the Camera's IP Adress</h2>

 1. Install `tshark` on the Nano by running the following command:
   `sudo apt install tshark`
+    1. If using a virtual environment, deactivate it first and then run the above command
-    1. `tshark` is an application that will allow us to look at the data packets being sent by the camera.
+    2. `tshark` is an application that will allow us to look at the data packets being sent by the camera.
 2. Run `tshark` by simply running the following command:
   `tshark`
     1. If it returns a message saying permission was denied, run it using `sudo`:
       `sudo tshark`
+    2. Again, run the above command on root system, not in virtual environment
     2. It should say `Capturing on 'eth0'`
 3. Look for a line that contains the word "Amcrest," similar to this:
   `1 0.000000000 AmcrestT_2f:d6:78 → Broadcast    ARP 60 Gratuitous ARP for 10.42.0.54`